andreapavoni/elm-todo-experiments/README.md

 # Simple TodoList esperiment

+The following commands will:

+- setup npm dependencies (json-server to have a fake api)
+- start json-server
-The following command will start `elm-live` and open your default browser on http://localhost:8000
+- start `elm-live` and open your default browser on http://localhost:8000

 ```
-sh dev.sh
+npm install
+npm run json-server
+(in another shell) npm run dev
 ```